unbxd/search-JS-library/Configurations.md

 ## Loader Config

+Configure page loader to be shown when fetching search API results by setting the “loader” config object.
+The following options are available under the object:

 | OPTIONS | DATATYPE | DEFAULT VALUE | DESCRIPTION |
 |----------|----------|----------|----------|
 | el | Element | null | Element in which to render the loader component |